Gilgamech/website/www/Gillogisms.md

 1. A hair dryer is a toaster gun.
 The upgrade is just called a heat gun. - 2023
 1. A loving deity would love both believers and nonbelievers, and wouldn't punish nonbelievers like a vengeful deity would.
 Who would follow a vengeful deity, and beyond this, who would lie that the vengeful deity is loving? - 2017
 1. A Mealy-mouthed Internet Browbeating from a Prevaricating Wastrel. - 2024
+1. A more-specific answer is just more-specific, not more-correct.
+A more-general answer is just less-specific, not less-correct. - 2021
 1. A person who doesn't like (or cannot get) vegetables can still get vitamins through properly mixed drinks. - 2019 (Such as getting vitamin C from grog/daquiri.)
 1. A pile driver is a drop forge that moves downward. - 2021
 1. A PNG is worth at least 1000 [words of data storage](https://en.wikipedia.org/wiki/Word_(computer_architecture)) & bandwidth, and video is worth at least a million. - 2020
 1. A product's price must be an asset and a liability.
 An asset in communicating the value created through the purchase as well as a liability in making money by being higher than the costs.
 And the market window is the gap where the asset value is higher than the liability cost. - 2023
 1. A reverse Hudsucker Proxy.
 They saw a Portrait of Dorian Grey not as a horror story, but as an instruction manual.
 Have kids, put them in front of the portrait, and live forever.
 Use your chance, your second chance, and have kids so you can use their second chance also. - 2020
 1. A single administrator, hosting a single application on a single server, for a small user base, can give 3 nines easily.
 And 3 nines is good enough 99.9% of the time.
 Moving beyond this means multiplying those nines together in an attempt to get more nines. - 2018
 1. A special kind of hell - the kind you have to pay for in cash (or credit). - 2019
 1. 'A society grows great when old men plant trees under which they'll never sit.'
 That is The Country For Old Men.
 (The reason people see the world getting worse is because they are not personally making the world better.
 Good things blossom to those who go out and plant them.)
 (And women and all humans, gender and age neutral, we're each the gears that make our world go around.) - 2021
 1. A spectrum where 80% are in one option, so they see it as a binary choice of 'this one' and 'the everything else one'.
 Seen in both operating systems and human sexualities. - 2021
+1. A steak through the heart of every beef lover. - 2024
 1. A struggle session is when someone dishes on themselves about how bad they are at life. - 2023
 1. A thorough history includes a history of deadnames and name progression, where a figure moved from one name to another and why.
-Such as Amenhotep4 ('Amun-hotep ` Amun is great ` the 4th of his name') changing his name to Akhenaten ('Aq-en-Aten' `Useful for Aten`) for religious reasons, and his son Tutankhaten's ('Tutan-qAten' `living image of Aten`) name change to Tutankhamun ('Tutan-qAmun' `living image of Amun`) to revert the religious reasons.
+Such as Amenhotep4 ('Amun-hotep `Amun is great` the 4th of his name') changing his name to Akhenaten ('Aq-en-Aten' `Useful for Aten`) for religious reasons, and his son Tutankhaten's ('Tutan-qAten' `living image of Aten`) name change to Tutankhamun ('Tutan-qAmun' `living image of Amun`) to revert the religious reasons.
 1. A through B - Wanting one thing, and the percieved way to get it is to perform an unrelated task.
 What you want is attention and admiration from others, and to achieve this you buy a new phone.
 Gaining A through perfoming A would have you talk to others and gain their admiration directly, through service or financial or other means.
 'This isn't just A through B - this is like A through G.' (Is this a type of lying?
 It's being disingenuous about your intentions.) - 2023
 1. A time for everything, and everything in its time. - 2001
 1. A true cynic, knowing the cost of everything and the value of nothing - and beyond that, having paid to learn the cost of not having anything and the utility of each thing. - 2021
-1. A word to the wise, because once you're wise, a word is all you need.
+1. A word to the wise, because once you're wise, a word is all you need. - In progress.
 1. 'Abuse' is a Newspeak word meaning 'abnormal use'. - 2021
 1. Acquitted of a guilty pleasure. - 2018
 1. Acting as Embelleshment: embellishing the parts of your personality that synchronize with the character's, and repressing the parts of your personality that dissonate with the character's.
 Thus each actor's interpretation of the character varies by the actor's own personality attributes, and the portrayal reveals as much about the actor as it does the character.
 1. Acting as The Method: Recall parts of your past that mirror the character's situation, and use your organic reactions to your past as the character's reactions to these events.
 1. Actors say 'break a leg' because 'good luck' is bad luck and they want you to be 'in the cast'. - 2021
 1. Actual ETs aren't part of the psyop - they have no idea what we're doing to ourselves on Earth. - 2023
 1. Adding one more unit of energy to a location costs more than one more unit of energy - the more energy is in a location, the more energy it takes to add energy to there.
 Energy following the path of least resistance suggests that if you put a hot potato and a cold potato into any cooking device, the cold potato will gain more heat than the hot potato, since it's cheaper for the energy to go into the cold potato.
 Almost like balloons of energy, where the less-inflated balloon is easier to inflate than the more-inflated balloon. - 2023
 1. Admin is a Dev who Gets Stuff Done (GSD). - 2021
 1. Advertisers see app and browser notifications as ATMs. - 2016
 1. After 2020, we don't have plans; we have hope.
 We don't plan to goto the grocery store and buy toilet paper - we hope that the roads to the grocery store will be clear, hope that the grocery store will be open, and hope that toilet paper is in stock. - 2020